ChamodyaChiran/AW1000-NSS-Build-Public/README.md

 * 🏠 HomeProxy for advanced proxy management

-* 🚫 Adblock with filter list support to block ads and trackers
+* 🚫 Adblock with filter list support to block ads and trackers(adblock/adguard home)

-* ☁️ Cloudflare Tunnel (Zero Trust) for secure remote access
+* ☁️ Cloudflare Tunnel (Zero Trust) for secure remote access and tailscale

 * 🔄 Watchcat for auto-reboot and network monitoring